 12. I know I need to take responsibility for my feelings and my feelings.
 Others are not responsible for making me feel better nor am I responsible for making them feel better.

 I also made a list of everyday things to shake things up – to turn routine on its side for a bit.
-And I feel so much better now. 🙂 How about you?
-How are you managing the mid-winter blahs?
+And I feel so much better now.
+How about you?
+How do you manage the blahs?